Information for investors

 Standard & Poor's affirms our rating as ‘A+’ and stable

-The report recognised that we have responded positively to welfare reform, and acknowledged our strong and proactive approach to the roll-out of Universal Credit.
+The report recognised that we've responded positively to welfare reform, and acknowledged our strong and proactive approach to the roll-out of Universal Credit.

-S&P also stated that our choice of shared ownership and our strong sales performance in this area mitigate many of the risks of non-traditional activities increasingly being embarked upon by other housing associations.
+S&P also stated that our choice of shared ownership and our strong sales performance in this area mitigate many of the risks of non-traditional activities increasingly being embarked upon by other housing providers.

 The report states: “The ratings on Cross Keys Homes Ltd. benefit from high housing demand in the company's areas of operation, its high margins, and its controlled debt…We are therefore affirming our 'A+' long-term rating on CKH.
 The stable outlook reflects our expectation that CKH will maintain strong profitability and increase debt only modestly over the next two years, by not exceeding the level of exposure to non-traditional activities that we currently anticipate in our base case.”